ma-laforge/HowTo/julia/julia_install.md

 <a name="Installation"></a>
 # Julia: How-To Install

-## Ubuntu Distributions

-The `aptitude` package manager is highly recommended for the installation of Julia.
-Simply run the following commands from the Linux shell:

-		$ sudo add-apt-repository ppa:staticfloat/juliareleases
-		$ sudo apt-get update
-		$ sudo apt-get install julia

-Should the installation fail, try following the instructions for other operating systems/platforms ([below](#InstallationDefault)).

-### Ubuntu (Optional): `curl` Library

-It might be a good idea to to install the `curl` library.  `curl` is presently not a proper dependency of Julia, but needed by certain packages.

-		sudo apt-get install curl

-If `curl` still causes issues, it might be necessary to add a `~/.curlrc` file with the following content (Ubuntu):

-		cacert=/etc/ssl/certs/ca-certificates.crt

-<a name="InstallationDefault"></a>
-## Other Operating Systems/Platforms

 1. Go to the Julia language download page <http://julialang.org/downloads/>.
 1. Download the distribution of Julia that best matches the requirements of your operating system.
 The 64-bit version is highly recommended, if supported.
- 1. Follow the installation instructions from the Julia website.
+1. Follow the instructions described on the Julia website: <https://julialang.org/downloads/platform.html>.

+## Julia Installation Issues

+### `curl` Library (Ubuntu Instructions)

+It might be necessary to install the `curl` library on Linux distributions.
+Though `curl` is not directly needed by Julia, it is required by certain key packages.

+On Ubuntu systems, the `curl` library can be installed with the following:

+		sudo apt-get install curl

+If `curl` still causes issues, it might be necessary to add a `~/.curlrc` file with the following content:

+		cacert=/etc/ssl/certs/ca-certificates.crt

 <a name="PyPlot"></a>
 # PyPlot Package Installation (bash)